 Yes, you should be including your LinkedIn information within the contact section on your resume.
 Most hiring managers and employers will check your LinkedIn either way so including it on your resume makes their life easier.
 (Hint: that’s always good for you!)

-Your LinkedIn profile is an important part of your modern job search toolbox.
+Luckily, learning how to add LinkedIn to a resume is simple and it doesn’t take long.
+Your professional profile is an important part of your modern job search toolbox.
 It has vastly more space than your resume, plus opportunities to add compelling social proof like endorsements and recommendations to your job applications.
-Many recruiters also want to know who you know and what your interests are.

 When should I remove my LinkedIn URL from my resume?

-Here are situations you would need to take care of before adding that LinkedIn URL to your resume or job application.
+Here are situations you would need to take care of before adding that LinkedIn URL to your resume or job application:

 1. Your LinkedIn profile is not updated

-2. Your link not customized
+2. Your LinkedIN URL not customized

 Here are the instructions to personalizing your LinkedIn profile link: